shipsing/podman-desktop/website/docs/kubernetes/applying-a-yaml-manifest.md

 1. View the created `my-nginx` deployment on the same page.
    ![nginx deployment](img/my-nginx-deployment.png)

+   The deployment might take some time to make pods available for use.

 1. Click **Pods** in the Kubernetes explorer to view three instances of the NGINX web server running.
    ![nginx pods running](img/nginx-pods-running.png)